 GELATO SCOOP.
 For serving, an ice cream scoop helps create smooth, rounded portions, perfect for cups or waffle cones.
 Try GORILLA GRIP - Ice Cream Scoop.

-How to Make Melon Gelato (With or Without Ice Cream Maker)
+How to Make Melon Gelato With an Ice Cream Maker

 Step 1) - Start by preparing the melon.
 Cut it into slices and remove the skin and seeds.
-You need 350 g (~12 oz) of melon pulp, so cut it into small pieces.
+You need 350 g (about 12 oz) of melon pulp, so cut it into small pieces.

 Step 2) - Put the melon pieces in a blender and puree them.
 Add a tablespoon of lemon juice and blend again.